buffett0323/Questionnaire/README.md

 sh run.sh
 ```

-### The objective of the project: extract important features that significantly on behalf of the tendency people fill out the questionnaire.
+### Extract important features that significantly on behalf of the tendency people fill out the questionnaire.

 ### The steps of the whole project.
 Firstly, I do the preprocessing of the raw data (merge_result.csv) and temporarily turn Y data into a binary classification task.